gryout/ansible_aws_docker/README.md

 **Before running the playbook make sure you have a keypair, and your aws access keys.**

 1. Modify "keypair" "vpcid" "localsubnet" variables in group_vars/all.yml according to your AWS environment.
-2. Modify "private_key_file" with location of your pem file.
+2. Modify "private_key_file" in ansible.conf with location of your pem file.
 3. Create an encrypted ./awsKeys.yml file with ansible-vault and add your AWS keys to ami_access ami_secret variables respectively.
 You can use below command to create the awsKeys.yml file and give it a password.

 ```ansible-vault create awsKey```